philippinespire/pire_lcwgs_data_processing/scripts/ANGSD_wahab/README.md

 sbatch pcangsd_admix_it500_noinv_subset.sbatch /archive/carpenterlab/pire/pire_salarias_fasciatus_lcwgs/angsd_analysis/
 ```

+Check the output files (pcangsd_pca-*.out) - you may see the message "PCAngsd did not converge!".
+You can try to increase the number of iterations being run by adding an '--it 500', though in our experience with Sfa we still got this message with 500 iterations (even though the RMSE convergence statistic seemed to reach a minimum at the default of 100 and did not really improve with more iterations).
+Even if the allele frequency estimation step does not converge, in our experience the admixture step will converge.

 Once the job is done, download the outputs: angsd_analysis/angsd_snps_pca.cov, bam_list.txt, and angsd_admix.2.Q files.
 These are needed to run the admixture.R and pca.R files.

 Run admixture.R and pca.R files in RStudio to get two plots: 1) admixture proportions and 2) PCA for historical and contemporary individuals.
 Run the admixture.R plot before the pca.R files.